-Learn about the general security features involved in deploying Genesys Engage cloud private edition in OpenShift.
+Learn about general security considerations involved in deploying Genesys Multicloud CX private edition.

-Because security is a growing priority for today's enterprise, Genesys works hard to provide a full range of security-related features such as authentication, role-based access control (RBAC), and many more.
+Because security is a growing priority for today's enterprises, Genesys works hard to provide a full range of security-related features, such as authentication, role-based access control (RBAC), and many more.